 I raced through my brief journalistic career as a freelancer in the Palestinian Occupied Territories, attempting to find a foothold that would save my ship from wreckage.

-That latter stipulation is a convenient one for the Israeli government; banning witnesses of the occupation makes it tricky for them to come back and update their international audience on the plight of the Palestinian people.
-And while every country holds the right to refuse access to foreign nationals, it seems that Israel is extending the concept of “security threat” to anyone expressing adverse political views.
-For example, Noam Chomsky – a longtime critic of Israeli policy – was denied access to Israeli-controlled territory in the West Bank a few years ago, despite the fact the octogenarian was highly unlikely to do anything too radical there, bar exercising his fundamental right to freedom of speech.
+That latter stipulation is a convenient one for the Israeli government; banning witnesses to the occupation makes it tricky for them to come back and update their international audience on the plight of the Palestinian people.
+And while every country holds the right to refuse access to foreign nationals, it seems that Israel is extending the concept of "security threat" to anyone expressing oppositional political views.
+For example, Noam Chomsky-a longtime critic of Israeli policy-was denied access to Israeli-controlled territory in the West Bank a few years ago for what he believed to be political reasons.

 The author's passport and the "Entry Denied" stamp she received

-From the moment I was told about my impending deportation, I entered a “security procedure”, meaning I was stalked by a border officer who’d presumably been tasked with making sure I didn’t speak to anyone, either in person or on the phone.
-All requests to call my embassy were rejected, and I only had a couple of seconds to let a friend know that I’d been seized before my stalker confiscated my phone.
+From the moment I was told about my impending deportation, I entered a "security procedure," meaning I was stalked by a border officer who'd presumably been tasked with making sure I didn't speak to anyone, either in person or on the phone.
+All requests to call my country's embassy were rejected, and I only had a couple of seconds to let a friend know that I'd been seized before my phone was confiscated.

-In a backroom of the airport, all my personal belongings were scattered on a metal countertop and examined one by one with what looked like a toilet brush.
-Needless to say, they did not find any explosive device.
+In a back room of the airport, all my personal belongings were scattered on a metal countertop and examined one by one with what looked like a toilet brush.
+Needless to say, they did not find any explosive devices.
 They did, however, come across a very intimidating set of digital cameras and microphones.